The Waikato War

 A carved Tohu Maumahara (symbol of remembrance) stands at Rangiriri to commemorate those who fought and fell during the battle.

 Visit www.thewaikatowar.co.nz for downloadable driving tour apps, audio files, stories, site descriptions and education resources that will assist your exploration of the Waikato War.

-Download your FREE tours here
+Download your FREE tours (on smartphone or tablet)

 Apple Store - search for Heritage Trails first, you will find Waikato War under this banner

 Go to the

 Note that the downloadable resources are approximately 50mb, so ensure you have a broadband connection first.
 You are unlikely to be able to download the app tour onto a PC - you're best advised to use a mobile device.

 Download the education resource (pdf 11mb), and explore the Waikato War.
 Your challenge is to facilitate a journey that allows your students to explore, acknowledge and reflect on their experiences, and to draw from them the meaning and significance of the Waikato War and how it will be remembered by future generations.